-Vision: "A socio-economically vibrant Dzongkhag living in harmony with nature"
+Vision: "Socioeconomically vibrant Dzongkhag, rich cultural heritage and living in harmony with nature"

-As the vision of the Dzongkhag states “A socio-economically vibrant Dzongkhag living in harmony with nature”, every individual under Trongsa Dzongkhag Administration works hard with great endurance and dedication to achieve the vision within a short span of time by achieving plan target cent percent providing service to all state holders.
+As the vision of the Dzongkhag states “Socioeconomically vibrant Dzongkhag, rich cultural heritage and living in harmony with nature”, every individual under Trongsa Dzongkhag Administration works hard with great endurance and dedication to achieve the vision within a short span of time by achieving plan target percent providing service to all state holders.
 We are happy to bring this Website forward to all our staff and officials who will be visiting our Dzongkhag Website.

 Although the information given in this Website is in nutshell, the Dzongkhag deeply hopes that it will benefit our visitors and high dignitaries in getting overview of the Trongsa Dzongkhag.